-10. Food and Drinks/ Entertainment
+10. Food and Drinks / Entertainment

-Food is an important feature in most people’s port day itinerary.
+Food is an important feature of most people’s port day itinerary.
 Grab common American and Mexican cuisines at the Margaritaville that includes burgers, sandwiches, grilled chicken, salads, and drinks.
 When at the SunRay beach/Cruise Center Beach you can head over to Jack’s Shack and get some of their famous grilled burgers.

 For a beautiful meal with a view of the ocean, head on over to the southernmost end of the Old Cockburn Town to the Bird Cage Restaurant and enjoy Jamaican cuisines like the popular conch cuisines, which mostly include fried conch fritters and conch salads.

-Other restaurants like the Sandbar restaurant and Salt Raker Inn, offer seafood and continental cuisines.
-So, if you are hungry, just grab a cool pina colada, cold beer or a strawberry margarita and enjoy delicious barbeque chicken on the beach.
+Other restaurants like the Sandbar restaurant and Salt Raker Inn offer seafood and continental cuisines.
+So if you are hungry, just grab a cool pina colada, cold beer or a strawberry margarita and enjoy delicious barbeque chicken on the beach.

 Other shopping areas are located at the cruise center, where you can get t-shirts, alcohol, jewelry, and trinkets.

 Get an aerial view of the island by going on a zip lining adventure.
 This takes place right next to the lighthouse.
 When you take the island excursion and arrive at the lighthouse which is on the other end of the island opposite the cruise center, you will see the zip line course.
 If you are brave enough you can even zip line above the water on the last part of the course.
 The guides are professional and very helpful.